CV

 - Member/Chair, JPSM/MPSM Masters Admissions Committee

-- Member, School of Information Studies Lecturer Search Committee
+- Member, College of Information Studies Lecturer Search Committee

 - Member, Social Data Science Advisor Search Committee